Nasal Issues & Nosebleed

 This is some text inside of a div block.

-India provides effective and affordable treatment for allergy and itching, with modern diagnosis and expert care.
-The average allergy test cost ranges from ₹2,000 to ₹15,000 (approximately $25 and $180).
+The average allergy test cost in India ranges from $25 to $180, and in Thailand, it ranges from $470 to $1,600.
 The final cost may vary based on multiple factors such as the treatment method, hospital location, and type of allergy.
 Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.

 Factors Affecting Treatment Cost